The 50 most recently published documents

 Social virtual environments allow their users to meet and collaborate in a shared three-dimensional space, even when far apart from each other in the real world.
 Within these spaces, the appearance and interaction capabilities of both users and environments can be adapted and changed in a myriad of ways.
 To enable virtual environments to fulfill their potential of supporting a wide variety of collaboration use-cases, both the impacts of basic interaction design decisions and the individual needs of specific usage areas need to be explored further.

 This thesis approaches this topic in two ways.
 First, the basic building blocks of collaboration in social virtual environments are explored by asking the question: "How can social virtual spaces that allow interaction beyond real-world constraints utilize the potential of mutual assistance and shared workflows between multiple users?".
-Going into further detail for a serious use-case in which direct collaborative interactions and their effect on the included users are especially important, it then explores the potential of collaborative virtual spaces in the therapy domain by asking ''How can the potential of social virtual spaces be utilized to support and improve therapy encounters?''
+Going into further detail for a serious use-case in which direct collaborative interactions and their effect on the included users are especially important, it then explores the potential of collaborative virtual spaces in the therapy domain by asking "How can the potential of social virtual spaces be utilized to support and improve therapy encounters?"

 With regards to the first research question, the thesis presents two theoretical frameworks detailing different aspects of supporting smooth and varied collaboration processes.
 In addition, several user studies on the topic of collaborative virtual interaction are described, focusing on the role that different users can play during shared interaction and the effects that this distribution of roles and responsibilities has on both the performance and experience of the involved user pairs.